Aid worker: Survivors say 45 migrants died in Mediterranean | New Country 923

 Helena Maleno, who runs the Tangiers-based group Walking Borders, said she based her figure on accounts from seven female survivors of the smuggling boat that floundered and took on water Wednesday.

 “Survivors told me they had about 13 women on board.
-Many were pregnant,” Moleno said by telephone.
+Many were pregnant,” Maleno said by telephone.
 “There was also one young girl, between 12 and 14 years old, who didn’t survive.”

 The information was not immediately confirmed by Morocco.
 A Moroccan official said the Royal Marines rescued at least 21 migrants on Thursday, a day after their rubber dinghy floundered.
 One body was recovered, he said, but he was unaware of the total number of dead.